How to Define hydrology ?

 Research Focus: This field looks at how precipitation works and what its features are.
 It examines where rain and snow occur.
 It covers types and sources, like rain, snow, and fog.
 It also looks at the amount, strength, and timing of these events.

-Application Context: The study of precipitation hydrology provides crucial insights for water resource management, flood forecasting, and agricultural irrigation planning.
+Application Context: The study of precipitation water science provides crucial insights for water resource management, flood forecasting, and agricultural irrigation planning.

 2. definition for Surface Water hydrology